AleksCrow/Currency/README.md

 Minfin api replaced on mock api in application.properties.

 There are some inaccuracies in the implementation: privat api not have time, and time data created after update, so if update it often, it can affect the results in filter by time.

-The task is a little unfinished - no tests.
-I understand that this is important.
-But I couldn't keep up with the time.